p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b>6) Solutions</b></p>

 Build a list of solutions or feature set based on key user needs, gaps and goals identified above.
 Take some time to brainstorm and show off your creativity.
 Ask the interviewer if s/he prefers a particular solution for detailing.
-It is recommended to have 4-7 solutions to be able to prioritize fairly.
+It is recommended to have at least 3 solutions to be able to prioritize fairly.
 Ensure that the key user pain points are addressed in the proposed solutions.
 <br>
 You can build a list of solutions with a subset of features in each. e.g.- App with X,Y,X features as solution 1 and Website with V,X features as solution 2 and prioritize between App and Web.<br>